2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/TheRealCoryElia/status/1288931658301751297

-### Officers fire tear gas at protestors | July 29th
+### Officers fire tear gas at protesters | July 29th

-After shooting pepper balls at protestors from within the courthouse, federal officers emerged from the Justice Center around 11:30 PM to fire tear gas and impact munitions at protestors.
+After shooting pepper balls at protesters from within the courthouse, federal officers emerged from the Justice Center around 11:30 PM to fire tear gas and impact munitions at protesters.
 Justification for this incident is unclear.

 In addition to tear gas canisters, one officer deployed gas using a handheld smoke/fog machine; it is unclear if it was spraying fog or had been modified to use a chemical agent like tear gas.
 Footage can be seen [here](https://twitter.com/dougbrown8/status/1288727075197657088), [here](https://twitter.com/sarahjeong/status/1288726848998801408), [here](https://twitter.com/sarahjeong/status/1288731149351567360), [here](https://twitter.com/greg_doucette/status/1288876179651547139) and [here](https://twitter.com/greg_doucette/status/1288873806317199360).